Ornate Pixels: Electronics

 What is a Molecule?
 Atomic Structure of Silicon (Si) Molecule | Element and Compound Molecule Details.

-What a Molecule is: In simple words, tiny particles of a substance are called molecules, but in a little more detail, you will know more about the molecule.
+What a Molecule is: In simple words, tiny particles of a substance are called molecules, but in a little more detail, you will know more about molecules.

 The smallest particle of a solid, liquid, or gaseous substance that exists in a free or independent state and possesses all the properties of that substance is called a molecule.
-These tiny particles or molecules of matter cannot be visual without a microscope.
-These molecules are generally of two types: Element molecules and compound molecules,
+These tiny particles or molecules of matter cannot be seen without a microscope.
+There are generally two types of molecules: element molecules and compound molecules.

 Molecule of Element: